emcdona1/field_classification/README.md

 - *Helpers_or_in_progress/* contains files that may be helpful for specific tasks or work that is still in progress and not yet functional.

 ---
+# Downloading and processing images, and training the model

 ## Using image_download.py
 The goal of this file is to download images from the Pteridophyte Portal.
 Before running the file, please follow the steps below: